fluid-checkout/fluid-checkout/readme.txt

 = Unreleased =

+* Bump tested up to WordPress 6.7 and WooCommerce 9.4.1
 * Added: Compatibility with theme Uncode.
 * Added: Compatibility with plugin Wawp - OTP Verification, Order Notifications, and Country Code Selector for WooCommerce.
 * Added: Add notice for incompatible plugin WooCommerce Checkout Manager by Quadlayers.